Moonlet/ZIP/zips/zip-6.md

 ```

-Where `https://localhost:5555` is the port of the isolated server.
+Where `https://localhost:5555` is the location of the isolated server.

 - Use a `GetTransacition` to check the reciept and check if the transaction has succeeded.
   Example of a succesful deployment: